Healthy Homes Assessment Lyall Bay

 What are the most unreasonable gaps or holes?

-If you are able to feel external air getting in, or see the air is clear from a crack or a gap and you can feel it, it’s most likely a gap or an opening that needs sealing in some way.
-Large cracks and gaps should be stopped permanently.
-Any gaps greater than 3mm that allow air to enter or exit of the house need sealing.
-In the case of an open fireplace is not in use, it could cause draughts, and should be blocked from.
-Property managers and landlords are responsible for making sure that these draughts are stopped as much as possible.
+If you can feel external air coming in or a clear draught from a hole or gap or crack, then it is likely a crack or an opening that requirements sealing in the way you can.
+Cracks and gaps that are large should be permanently stopped.
+The gaps that exceed 3mm that let air in or out of the home require the sealing.
+For example, if the open fireplace isn’t used it can create draughts.
+This should be sealed from.
+Property managers and landlords are responsible for making sure such draughts are eliminated whenever possible.

-There is no require to cover up holes or gaps which are part of the construction.
-For instance, small gaps around doors and windows might be necessary to allow for movement within the structure as the house warms and cools so that they are able to be shut and opened, rather than sticking.
-We will inspect all windows and doors as part of an Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes that are part of the construction.
+For example, tiny gaps around windows and doors could be necessary to allow for movement of the structure when the household is heated and cools so that they are able to be closed and opened instead of than sticking.
+We will test all windows and doors during your Healthy Homes assessment of your rental property.

 Find the complete specifications to the Healthy Homes draught stopping requirements.